Signatures & Forgery - Questioned Documents - Norwitch Document Laboratory (2024)

 Normally, the area to receive the signature is covered with a piece of carbon paper which in turn has the model signature placed upon it and aligned with the area that is to receive the image.
 The model signature is then traced over with a pen or other pointed implement.
 This procedure will impart a carbon image of the signature on the receiving document.
 This image is then overwritten with a pen.
 Often this pen will be a broad-tipped instrument such as a felt-tip or fountain pen.
 This wider ink line serves to hide the carbon image better than a ballpoint pen.

-Some “paperhangers” employ a light carbon tracing, difficult to see even at a short distance, as an endorsem*nt on stolen checks.
+Some “paperhangers” employ a light carbon tracing, difficult to see even at a short distance, as an endorsement on stolen checks.
 These checks are then cashed at the financial institution or check-cashing service where the real endorsee has an account.
 The passer then “endorses” the check, writing over the traced lines in front of the cashier or teller, thereby lending credence to the drama.
 Again this is most often accomplished with a broad-tipped pen.

 Quite frequently, the “ghost” line of the carbon impression is not in register with the inked overwriting and a double line is readily apparent.
 Often microscopic observation and/or infrared viewing or imaging techniques will reveal the carbon centerline.
 Occasionally, the questioned document examiner is rewarded with the recovery of the used carbon paper.
 Transparencies of the model signature (if recovered), the impression in the carbon paper and the tracing, when aligned on an overhead projector make for an effective court demonstration.